Adri Embarba: Rayo Vallecano

 In July 2013, Embarba joined Rayo Vallecano, being assigned to the reserves also in the fourth tier.
-He made his first-team – and La Liga – debut on 30 August, coming off the bench for injured Iago Falque and playing 65 minutes in a 2–1 home defeat against Levante UD.
+He made his first-team – and La Liga – debut on 30 August, coming off the bench for the injured Iago Falque and playing 65 minutes in a 2–1 home defeat against Levante UD.

 On 12 June 2014, Embarba signed a new three-year deal with Rayo, being definitely promoted to the main squad.
 He scored his first professional goal on 14 March of the following year, the last in the 3–1 win over Granada CF also at the Campo de Fútbol de Vallecas.

 Embarba contributed two goals in 28 appearances during the 2015–16 campaign, as the club suffered relegation.
 On 8 October 2017, he scored a brace in a 4–1 Segunda División home rout of Real Valladolid.

 On 19 December 2017, after establishing himself as a regular starter, Embarba renewed his contract until 2021.
 He achieved promotion to the top flight in 2017–18, scoring eight times and adding 14 assists in the process.